-- ✓ Gastrointestinal symptoms: diarrhoea, nausea and vomiting - ✓ Headache and dizziness - ✓ Vein inflammation (red, painful, swollen skin around your veins) as a result of the intravenous administration - ✓ (Itchy) skin rash
+- ✓ Gastrointestinal symptoms: diarrhoea, nausea, vomiting and digestive problems - ✓ Headache, tingling and/or muscle contractions - ✓ Vein inflammation (red, painful, swollen skin around your veins) as a result of the intravenous administration - ✓ (Itchy) skin rash

 OTHER MEDICATION

 - Please tell the doctor and pharmacist at the hospital which other medicines, vitamins, nutritional supplements etc. you are using (both prescribed by your GP and on your own initiative). - Contact your GP to let them know which antibiotic therapy you are receiving to treat your infection.